mortar-and-pestle/Admin-Portal/README.md

 # Admin-Portal
-Using this portal, employees can see relevant links to their job role.
+Using this portal, employees can see relevant links that are based their job role.